Namoshek/laravel-redis-sentinel/README.md

 ## Configuration

-The package requires no extra configuration and does therefore provide no additional configuration file.
+The package requires no extra configuration and does therefore not provide an additional configuration file.

 ## Usage